codaamok/Get-CMUnusedSources/README.md

 The path to the directory you store your ConfigMgr sources.
 Can be a UNC or local path.
 Must be a valid path that you have read access to.

-### -SiteCode (mandatory)

-The site code of the ConfigMgr site you wish to query for content objects.

 ### -SiteServer (mandatory)

 The site server of the given ConfigMgr site code.
 The server must be reachable over a network.

+### -SiteCode

+The site code of the ConfigMgr site you wish to query for content objects.

 ### -Packages